Prediction League Rules

 4.1 The Rankings: Players will be ranked based on their amount of correctly predicted games over the course of the season.
 Whoever predicted the most games across 17 weeks correctly wins the prediction league.

 4.2 Tie-Breaker: If two or more players are tied, then the prediction points come into play.
-Whoever has more of them will rank higher in the overall standings. - If there's still a tie, then the player who managed to achieve the most weekly #1 spots comes out on top. - Next step: Higher amount of #2 spots. - Same procedure for the ranks 3 through 6. - Perfect results have no importance in this tie-breaking procedure, neither do perfect weeks. - If there's still a tie, then it remains a tie for the time being.
+Whoever has more of them will rank higher in the overall standings. - If there's still a tie, then the player who managed to achieve the most weekly #1 spots comes out on top. - Next step: Higher amount of #2 spots. - Same procedure for the ranks 3 through 6. - Perfect results have no weight in this tie-breaking procedure, neither do perfect weeks. - If there's still a tie, then it remains a tie for the time being.
 Players will be listed as the same rank in alphabetical order.

 4.3 Tie-Breaking Procedure in Week 17: In the final week of the season all ties will be broken.
 If the above steps don't lead to a result, then the player who ranked higher in the Week 17 predictions comes out on top. - In case this happens to have been a tie between these players as well, we'll go back to Week 16 and so on and so forth.
 There will be no tied positions whatsoever at the end of the season, because the seeding for the playoffs needs to be determined.